engkon6/catode32/README.md

 Two lists of access points are maintained:

-- **`wifi_familiar`** — up to 16 well-known APs (persisted to flash).
+- **`wifi_familiar`**: up to 16 well-known APs (persisted to flash).
 An AP here means the pet considers this a home location.
-- **`wifi_recent`** — up to 8 candidate APs (persisted).
+- **`wifi_recent`**: up to 8 candidate APs (persisted).
 New APs land here first and are promoted to familiar after being seen at least 5 times.
 Entries that aren't seen decay by 0.25 per scan and are pruned when they reach zero.

 `context.in_familiar_location` is set to `True` whenever at least one familiar AP is visible.
 This flag affects multiple behaviors: